 Storage and Stability

-Proteinase K and Buffer PCI should be stored at 2-8°C upon arrival.
-However, short-term storage (up to 12 weeks) at room temperature (15-25°C) does not affect their performance.
-The remaining kit components can be stored at room temperature (15-25°C) and are stable for at least 18 months under these conditions.
-The entire kit can be stored at 2–8°C, but in this case buffers should be redissolved before use.
-Make sure that all buffers are at room temperature when used.
+RNase A and MagPure Particle NB should be stored at 2-8°C upon arrival.
+However, short-term storage (up to 24 weeks) at room temperature (15-25°C) does not affect its performance.
+The remaining kit components can be stored dry at room temperature (15-25°C) and are stable for at least 18 months under these conditions.
+After addition of RNase A, Buffer P1 is stable for 6 months when stored at 2-8°C.

 Document